HomeCommitment6 Ways Forgiveness Isn't What You Think It is.

 Forgiveness really isn’t about feelings.
 It’s a choice, an act of the will.
 If you wait until you feel like forgiving, you are choosing to feed the monster of resentment and bitterness.
 While the choice to forgive supersedes your feelings, it doesn’t deny them.
 It embraces them and allows you to express them through effective communication, then you can resolve the conflict by entering the process of forgiveness.
 Even when you don’t feel like forgiving, you need to ask God for strength to enter the process.
 He will direct you if you honestly seek him.

-Read Next on Thriving Marriages How to Satisfy Your Wife in Bed
+Read Next on Thriving Marriages Fight Questions: 5 You Need to Ask

 Myth #4: “I can’t forgive until the other person asks for it.”